 - Find common issues.
 "Users always struggle with X."

 - Find known issues that impact a lot of customers.
-"Your product does not work in IE 7."
+"Your website does not function correctly on mobile devices."

 - Find time-consuming issues.
 "It takes 30 minutes to set up."